Entity Framework Key Data Annotation Discover How to Use Key Attribute

 Composite keys

 A primary key that consists of more than one property.
-For example, a BookCategory
+For example, a BookCategory entity class has a primary key which contains BookId and CategoryId.

 public class BookCategory { [Key] public int BookId { get; set; } [Key] public int CategoryId { get; set; } public Book Book { get; set; } public Category Category { get; set; } }

-Using the above example would result in an InvalidOperationException
+Using the above example would result in an InvalidOperationException.

 System.InvalidOperationException: 'Unable to determine composite primary key ordering for type 'BookCategory'.
 Use the ColumnAttribute or the HasKey method to specify an order for composite primary